 BOOTSECT.EXE /NT60 H:

-Step 9: Your USB drive is ready to boot and install Windows 7 or Windows 8.
-Only thing you need to change the boot priority at the BIOS to USB from the HDD or CD ROM drive.
+Step 9: Your USB drive is ready to boot and install Windows 10/8/7.
+The only thing you need to change the boot priority at the BIOS to USB from the HDD or CD ROM drive.
 I won’t explain it as it’s just the matter the changing the boot priority or enabling the USB boot option in the BIOS.

 Note: If you are not able to boot after following this guide means you haven’t set the BIOS priority to USB.
-If you got any problem in following this guide feel free to ask questions by leaving comment.
+If you got any problems following this guide, feel free to ask questions by leaving a comment.